payeverworldwide/payever-integration-plentymarkets/meta/documents/user_guide_en.md

 * Invoice (Santander): Germany and Norway only
 * Installment Factoring (Santander): Germany only
 * Installments (Santander): Germany, Sweden, Norway and Denmark only
+* Instant Payment (Santander): Germany, Austria and Switzerland only
+* Credit Card and Invoice (Swedbank): Sweden only

 **To use payever, you need to visit our signup page <a href="https://commerceos.payever.org/entry/registration/business.com">here</a> and create a payever account.
 Transaction fees will be charged for every transaction.
 Transaction fees vary from payment provider to payment provider and may also vary from merchant to merchant.
 For pricing details, please see our pricing page <a href="https://getpayever.com/checkout/pricing">here</a>.
 For credit card (Stripe), direct debit (Stripe), PayPal, and Instant Transfer (Klarna), detailed prices are publicly available and can be found at the before mentioned link.
 Santander (invoice, installment factoring, installments) does not provide pricing details publicly (prices will be negotiated with Santander directly).**